Automating

 Nursing Automated

 Managing acute CSF drainage today relies on external ventricular drains (EVD) or lumbar drains that are labor intensive for ICU nurses, miserable for patients, and inefficient for hospitals, resulting in limited access.
 The BrainSpace Intellidrop automates CSF drainage at the bedside and includes a wearable transducer that eliminates the need for leveling or zeroing.
 This reduces nursing effort and improves patient experience.
-Over time, these benefits are expected to facilitate patient mobilization, help relieve staffing challenges & transfers, reduce ICU length of stay, and improve access.
+Over time, these benefits are expected to support patient mobilization, help relieve staffing challenges & transfers, reduce ICU length of stay, and improve access.

 Precision Personalized